xpipe-io/xpipe/README.md

 ## Downloads

+Note that this is a desktop application that should be run on your local desktop workstation, not on any server or containers.
+It will be able to connect to your server infrastructure with ease from your local machine.

 ### Installers

 Installers are the easiest way to get started and come with an optional automatic update functionality.
 The following installers are available: